-Chief Program & Policy Officer of The HSUS, President of The Fund for Animals and President of the Humane Society Legislative Fund
+Chief Operating Officer of The HSUS, President of The Fund for Animals and President of the Humane Society Legislative Fund

-Michael Markarian is Chief Program and Policy Officer of The HSUS.
+Michael Markarian is Chief Operating Officer of The HSUS.

 He also serves as president of The Fund for Animals, an affiliate of The HSUS providing direct care, food and medical treatment to thousands of animals each year at its wildlife rehabilitation centers and animal sanctuaries.